Lemonnycodes/Feedback-Management-System/README.md

 The application is containerized to simplify deployment.
 Key files include:

-- **Dockerfile for Angular**: Defines the build process for the Angular front-end application.
+- **Dockerfile for React**: Defines the build process for the front-end application.
 - **Dockerfile for Spring Boot**: Defines the build process for the Spring Boot back-end application.
 - **docker-compose.yml**: Configures the Docker multi-container application.